Ruth Orkin: Filmmaking

-In 1952 Orkin married photographer, filmmaker and fellow Photo League member Morris Engel.
-Orkin and Engel collaborated on two major independent feature films, "Little Fugitive" (1953) and "Lovers and Lollipops" (1955).
+In 1952, Orkin married photographer, filmmaker and fellow Photo League member Morris Engel.
+Orkin and Engel collaborated on two major independent feature films, Little Fugitive (1953) and Lovers and Lollipops (1956).

+Return to photography

 After the success of the two films, Orkin returned to photography, taking color shots of Central Park as seen through her apartment window.
-The resulting photographs were collected in two books, "A World Through My Window" (1978) and "More Pictures from My Window" (1983).
+The resulting photographs were collected in two books, A World Through My Window (1978) and More Pictures from My Window (1983).

 Teaching

 Orkin taught photography at the School of Visual Arts in the late 1970s, and at the International Center of Photography in 1980.